buddhist-uni/buddhist-uni.github.io/_content/monographs/guide-to-awareness_yan.md

 ---
-title: "A Guide to Awareness: Dhamma Talks on the Foundations of Mindfulness  (Satipaññhàna Sutta)"
+title: "A Guide to Awareness: Dhamma Talks on the Foundations of Mindfulness  (Satipaṭṭhāna Sutta)"
 authors:
   - yan
 translator: "Bhikkhu Ariyesako and Bhikkhu Kantasãlo"